-Mission Trail Today - The California Missions
+U. S. Mission Trail / The Mission Trail Today - The Spanish Missions in California

-Slide Show This site is owned, designed, and operated by Mission enthusiast Kenneth A. Larson who has over a quarter century of experience in design and construction of scenery for the Entertainment Industry and other areas of environmental design using Computer Aided and Traditional approaches to Design.
+Slide Show This site is owned, designed, and operated by Kenneth A. Larson who has over a quarter century of experience in design and construction of scenery for the Entertainment Industry and Theme Parks using Computer Aided and Traditional approaches to Design.
+Ken also has experience in other areas of Design.

 All photographs taken by Kenneth A. Larson.
-All rights reserved. © 2003 - 2008.
+All rights reserved. © 2008 - 2013.

 Previous Mission